 What is ARV and how is it calculated?

-To calculate the ARV of a house, an appraiser will go and look at the property to determine its current value, and then the value after it is repaired, based on a repair list submitted by Rehab Financial.
+To calculate the ARV of real estate, an appraiser will go and look at the property to determine its current value, and then the value after it is repaired, based on a repair list submitted by Rehab Financial.

-For example: If the ARV determine by the appraiser is $250,000, Rehab Financial will lend you 65% of that, or $162,500.
+Here’s a basic example of calculating a maximum loan amount from ARV: If the ARV determine by the appraiser is $250,000, Rehab Financial will lend you 65% of that, or $162,500.